bashbruno/tibia-charms-damage/README.md

 go run ./cmd/api
 ```

 The application will start on port 8000 by default.
-You can configure the port by setting the `ADDR` environment variable.
+You can configure the port by setting the `ADDR` variable in the .env file.

 ## Build